 The site currently has extracts from more than 18 million records: baptismal and birth records, marriage records, burial and death records, census records, gravestone inscriptions, passenger lists, and Griffith’s Valuation of Rateable Property (an annual property valuation published between 1847 and 1864).
 When you visit the home page, click the map of Ireland on the right.
 Color coding tells you which counties have records online: Only a few areas—a pocket in Dublin and counties Clare, Carlow, Kerry and south Cork—haven’t yet put their records on the site.

 Click a county to see available indexes, or use the dropdown menu.
 You can search indexes for free, though you’ll need to register for an account.
-The database points you to record abstracts (not the original records), which you must pay a fee of about $6.50 to view.
+The database points you to record abstracts (not the original records).

 2. Surviving 1841 and 1851 census records